 We've touched on the brain-gut connection and how gut health affects our overall wellbeing.
 This week we are looking further into the effects that an unbalanced gut can have on your health.

 Your ‘gut microbiome’ is made up of the trillions of microorganisms and their genetic material that live in your intestinal tract.
 These microorganisms, mainly comprising bacteria, are involved in functions critical to your health and wellbeing.
-These bacteria live in your digestive system and they play a key role in digesting food you eat, and they help with absorbing and synthesising nutrients too.
+These bacteria live in your digestive system and they play a key role in digesting food you eat, and they help with absorbing and synthesizing nutrients too.
 Gut bugs are involved in many other important processes that extend beyond your gut, including your metabolism, body weight, and immune regulation, as well as your brain functions and mood.
-There are many factors that influence the type and amount of bacteria we host
+There are many factors that influence the type and amount of bacteria we host.

 Let’s get into just why all these bacteria ensures the body runs smoothly.

 Did you know there are more bacteria cells in your body than human cells?
 That’s trillions -roughly about 40 trillion vs. 30 trillion.
 Furthermore, upwards of one thousand species of bacteria live in the human gut microbiome, and they each have their part to play in your body.
 These microbes may weigh around 2-5 pounds altogether and function as an extra organ in your body, playing a massive role in your health.

 How gut microbiome affects your body

 Bacteria have been around for billions of years, and we humans have evolved to adapt to it, so much that we couldn’t survive without it.
 From the moment we are born, the gut microbiome begins to affect us.
 Your first exposure to microbes starts when you pass through your mother’s birth canal.
 However, research has shown that contact may even begin inside the womb.